Llenar70/allye-doc/Propensity Score Matching.md

     *   Numerical covariates are **standardized** (scaled to mean 0, standard deviation 1).
 This equalizes the influence of variables with different scales on model training.
 2.  **Model Training**:
     *   A **logistic regression model** is trained with the treatment variable as the target variable (control group=0, treatment group=1) and the preprocessed covariates as explanatory variables.
-    *   The regularization (None, L1, L2, Elastic Net) and regularization strength (α) selected by the user are applied to the model.
+    *   The regularization (None, L1, L2) and regularization strength (α) selected by the user are applied to the model.
 Regularization helps prevent model overfitting and provides stable estimation when there are many covariates.
 3.  **Propensity Score Calculation**:
     *   The trained logistic regression model is used to predict the probability (propensity score) that each sample is assigned to the treatment group.